TocasUI/Docs/README.md

 3. Don't hard-translate it when it's a "meme".

    (Try to replace the joke with the jokes which were borned in your country.)

+4. The file format is based on YAML, be careful about the indents.
+   (2 spaces for YAML, 4 spaces for the CSS, HTML, JavaScript in the YAML.)